IoT as a Diagnostic Tool (Part 2): IoT Hardware and Services

 Watch this blog for the final article in this series where I will share how I coded the Pi to collect the data and send it to Firebase.

-Working with IoT hardware or other IoT projects with your company and need help?
+Working on an IoT project with your company and need help?
 Intertech has experienced IoT developers that can help you put the power of connectivity to work for you.